1941

 Extract from the "General Protocol" of December 4, 1941

-What a bureaucratic, sober report of completion, if one retrospectively includes the fate of the affected people and fellow citizens in the assessment!
-At the end of an eight-year development, the last note in a four-page “General Protocol” of December 4, 1941, reads: “Alsfeld is now free of Jews.
-The background was the law of April 30, 1939 on tenancies with Jews.
-It was only one of 42 laws, ordinances and decrees between 1933 and 1943 aimed at the systematic disparagement of Jewry and the expulsion of Jews from Germany.
+What a bureaucratic, cold official report, when one considers in retrospect the fate of the affected individuals and fellow citizens!
+At the end of an eight-year development, the final entry in a four-page “General Protocol” dated December 4, 1941, states: “Alsfeld is now free of Jews.”
+The background was the law of April 30, 1939, regarding tenancies with Jews.
+It was just one of 42 laws, decrees, and ordinances issued between 1933 and 1943 aimed at the systematic degradation of Judaism and the expulsion of Jews from Germany.

-After the Nazis seized power in 1933, the first Jewish families began to emigrate, mainly to America and Palestine.
-The Jewish population in Alsfeld at that time was almost four percent.
-Jewish stores and businesses, Jewish merchants, doctors and lawyers as well as participation of Jews in public life were part of normality.
+Following the National Socialist seizure of power in 1933, the first Jewish families began to emigrate, predominantly to America and Palestine.
+At that time, the Jewish proportion of the population in Alsfeld was nearly four percent.
+Jewish shops and enterprises, Jewish merchants, doctors, and lawyers, as well as the participation of Jews in public life, had been a normal part of the city.

-At the end of 1940, the departures were completed except for two.
-Selma Rothschild, widow of Joseph Rothschild, a brushmaker still born in Angenrod, is the last Jew living in the house at Amthof 2.
-In November 1941 she moves to Bad Nauheim.
-After deportation she dies in 1943 in the concentration camp Theresienstadt.
-NH
+By the end of 1940, all departures except for two had been completed.
+Selma Rothschild, widow of the brush maker Joseph Rothschild (who was born in Angenrod), was the last Jewish resident living in the house at Amthof 2.
+In November 1941, she moved to Bad Nauheim.
+Following her deportation, she died in the Theresienstadt concentration camp in 1943.
+(NH)